 There was a large family at this stop as well, a momma with three larger cubs.
 The siblings enjoyed playing together, so we viewed some rough and tumble action and bear boxing!

 Did you know that grizzly and brown bears are the exact same species?
 The only difference is the access to salmon and fresh fish.
 In the landlocked interior of Alaska, salmon options are limited, so the coats of the bears are haggard and rough, making them look grizzly.
 Bears near water with access to salmon have shinier and healthier looking coats.
-Just think, if you give you dog fish oil, its coat will shine!
+Just think, if you give your dog fish oil its coat will shine!

 I almost filled up my camera by the time it was to pack up and head back to the lodge.
-In total we saw about 10 bears at each site.
+In total, we saw about 10 bears at each site.
 It was an incredibly satisfying day.
 Back at the lodge, our pilot was waiting for us with a snack lunch to bring back on the plane.
 As we loaded up, I let Ganesh take the co-pilot seat.
 I realized that the back seat was better for photos, so I happily clicked away as Ganesh asked plenty of Alaskan questions.

-We weren’t done seeing wildlife for the day, looking down we saw pods of belugas and lot of seals, getting their fill of fresh salmon.
+We weren’t done seeing wildlife for the day, looking down at the Cook Inlet we saw pods of belugas and lot of seals, getting their fill of fresh salmon.
 Alaska comes alive with the first salmon runs as everyone fights for their chances to fatten up for the winter.
 Salmon fuel most of Alaska’s wildlife and economy, but as our pilot said, “sometimes you have to root for the salmon, everyone wants them.”

-Landing Back at Lake Hood in Anchorage
+Landing at Lake Hood in Anchorage

 Have you been on an eco-tour recently or maybe an Alaska brown bear viewing eco-tour is on your bucket list?
 Tell me about it in the comments, and remember to share this with all your friends and family.